 How severe is the brachioplasty scar?

 Scarring does occur with the arm lift, running along the incision lines.
-Dr. Ortega will place incisions on the less visible inside area of the arm.
+Dr. Simon will place incisions on the less visible inside area of the arm.
 Over time, the scar will fade somewhat but will remain visible.

 How long does it take the scar to heal?

 The initial scar will heal in approximately six weeks.
 Dr. Simon will work with the patient for the best scar management.